Enhancement of Superconductivity in a Dirty Marginal Fermi Liquid: Main results

 SU($N > 2$) does not permit condensation of flavor-singlet fermion pairs.
 A natural generalization of our work allowing genuine flavor-singlet pairs would incorporate SO($N$) \emph{antiferromagnetic} bosons, but this requires the further incorporation of (e.g., weakly broken) particle-hole symmetry \cite{DellAnna06,Foster08}.

 Our goal is to evaluate the retarded pairing susceptibility $\chi^R$ by integrating out the $\hq$ matrix and bosonic $\hphi$ fields to obtain an effective propagator for the $\Delta$ field.
 We proceed by parameterizing $\hq$ with coordinates \cite{MFL_Wu_Liao_Foster_PRB_22,NLsM2_Foster_Liao_Ann_17} and derive a set of Feynman rules.
 In addition to $S_{q\phi}$ and $S_{q\Delta}$, there is a Hikami box quartic interaction term appearing after the parameterization of $S_q$.
-Diagram conventions follow Refs.~\cite{NLsM2_Foster_Liao_Ann_17,MFL_Wu_Liao_Foster_PRB_22}, see Ref.~\cite{supplemental_material} for details.
+Diagram conventions follow Refs.~\cite{NLsM2_Foster_Liao_Ann_17,MFL_Wu_Liao_Foster_PRB_22}, see Sec.~\ref{sec:NLsM}.